The Rudy and Gogo World Famous Cartoon Show: Characters and celebrity guest appearances

 The show had a quite few minor characters, such as the skeleton puppet Boney Bonerton, voiced by show co-producer Jack Pendarvis.
 Boney Bonerton would host mini talk shows or game shows, and there would be commercial parodies advertising Boney Bonerton merchandise (i.e. The Boney Bonerton video game or the "Boney Bonerton Just Sings" CD).
 Also members of the band The Mekons were regulars on the show, Sally Timms played the character Cowboy Sally (from "Wild West Yorkshire"), and Jon Langford played the Olde Salty Sea Biscuit, a pirate who would be shown floating on a canoe in a giant bathroom sink.
 Other celebrity guest appearances included Jeff Goldblum, Will Smith, and Ed Lover and Doctor Dré from Yo!
 MTV Raps.

 Variations and film specials

 Some episodes ran under various titles (such as "Rudy and Gogo 2000", "Rudy y Gogo", and "Taterhole") and TNT also used Rudy and Gogo as hosts for various cult classic film marathon specials, such as "Rudy and Gogo's Thanksgiving Leftover Special" and "Rudy and Gogo's Funtime Movie Parade".
 The "Rudy and Gogo's New Year's Eve Flaming Cheese Ball" special for New Year's Eve 1995 showed the films The Blob, Queen of Outer Space, House on Haunted Hill, and Thunderbirds Are Go and featured Gogo's surprise announcement for the 1996 US presidential election, as well the anticlimactic dropping of the giant cheese ball at midnight.
 The "Gogo Para Presidente" campaign jingle became a popular segment of the show.

-End of the series and fan followings

-In 1996, the Minneapolis rock trio John Updyke's Lick Pussy (later renamed J.U.L.P) recorded a version of "Gogo Para Presidente" for a 7" vinyl b-side for the Earmark Records label.
-In 1997 they debuted a music video, directed by Mike "Suade" Newell, at First Avenue Nightclub.
-This low budget, sepia-toned short featured the band putting up "snipe" posters that read "Vote Goat" on walls and phone poles.
-It was later included on Newell's DVD entitled "Michael C. Newell - History: 1991-2004".

-The program was also a favorite in college dorms and had a particularly devoted following in New York University’s Hayden Hall.
-During the 1995–96 school year, several freshmen students wrote to the program and were rewarded by having their names appear on screen as friends of the show.
-The series ended its run in August 1997.
-In fall 1998, TNT stopped showing cartoons altogether and the network started to change its image.